Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Group Relative Policy Optimization

-We define the trajectory-wise reward $r_g,\,g \in [G]$ by the reward at the last observation $\textbf{o}_g$.
-This is particularly fitting for our problem, since the solution of Problem (P2) is given at the last observation.
-According to \cite{GRPO}, the clip function in \eqref{GRPO} is used for limiting drastic policy updates:
+Specifically, we only have a terminal reward, where a non-zero reward is only provided at the final step of an episode.
+This is particularly fitting for our problem, since the solution of Problem (P2) is given at the last step.
+According to \cite{GRPO}, the clip function in \eqref{GRPO} is used for limiting drastic policy updates, given by